arancauchi/dark-past/greely.md

 In 1881, the United States sent 25 men to one of the most remote places on Earth.

-Their mission: establish a research station in the Arctic, record scientific observations, and claim the record for "Farthest North."

 Leading them was Lieutenant Adolphus Greely, a Civil War veteran who had been shot twice in battle and kept fighting.

 He was brave, disciplined, and utterly inexperienced in Arctic exploration.

-Among his officers was Lieutenant Frederick Kislingbury, Greely's second-in-command and closest friend.
+His second-in-command was Frederick Kislingbury — also his closest friend.
 The two had served together for years.

-The expedition sailed north aboard the steamship Proteus, arriving at Lady Franklin Bay in August.
+By the end, the knife marks on Frederick's body would tell a different story.

-They established Fort Conger on the northwest coast of Greenland, 600 miles from the nearest civilization, and unloaded enough provisions for two years.
+They sailed north and established Fort Conger, 600 miles from the nearest civilization, with enough provisions for two years.

 As autumn set in, the sun sank lower each day.